garym/pilights/README.md

 Additional setup for the Raspberry Pi might include setting up wireless connectivity:

- * Add a wireless dongle - using the Desktop's WiFi Config may be easiest for this.
+ * Add a wireless dongle - using the Desktop's WiFi Config may be easiest for this but it is also possible to edit the ```/etc/wpa_supplicant/wpa_supplicant.conf``` by hand.
  * Enabling ssh via ```sudo raspi-config```
  * Allowing ssh by computer name through ```sudo apt-get -y install netatalk```